jdohertydev/maison_lavaux/README.md

     Centralized sitemap logic in sitemaps.py.
     URL routing for the sitemap at /sitemap.xml.
     Updates to the Product model to support dynamic URL generation.
 This ensures that the sitemap remains up-to-date as content changes, improving search engine indexing and discoverability.

+    Robots.txt Implementation

+This project includes a robots.txt file to guide web crawlers on which parts of the website can and cannot be accessed.
+The robots.txt is dynamically served using Django's TemplateView to allow flexibility in managing crawler access.
+Key sections such as the admin panel, user profiles, and checkout pages are restricted to protect sensitive data, while public pages are open for indexing to improve SEO.
+Additionally, GPTBot is explicitly blocked to prevent the use of site content in AI model training.
+The file also includes a reference to the sitemap for efficient indexing by search engines.